Jianxun/ltspice_to_svg/context/memory.md

     - Text properties (position, justification, size) are maintained
   - Fixed test assertions to expect 5 symbols (3 NMOS and 2 voltage sources)
   - Successfully regenerated test5_symbol_texts.json with correct symbol count
+  - Updated window text metadata format to use property IDs as dictionary keys:
+    - Changed windows from array to dictionary format
+    - Property IDs are now used as keys instead of being stored in the data
+    - Structure is consistent between window definitions and overrides
+    - Updated documentation to reflect the new format
+  - Implemented window text rendering:
+    - Added render_window_texts method to SymbolRenderer
+    - Handles window definitions from symbol definitions
+    - Supports window overrides from symbol instances
+    - Properly handles property values (instance names and values)
+    - Applies text transformations (mirroring, rotation)
+    - Handles text justification and size multipliers
+    - Successfully tested with various symbol types and orientations

 ## Technical Details
 - The project uses Python 3.12.9